Samwise74/eagles-writeups/archival/README.md

 }
 ```

-Inside `parse_fblk()` is where the archive data is manipulated to return the orginal data.
-This process can be seen in a for look that will take every other byte and xor it with 2 different keys which are also stored in the archive.
+Inside `parse_fblk()` is where the archive data is manipulated to return the original data.
+This process can be seen in a for loop that will take every other byte and xor with 2 different keys which are also stored in the archive.

 ```c
 char *blk = buff + off;